medavox/PaituSite/README.md

 * PureCSS for the responsive stuff & sidebar
 * Lots of regular expressions
 * Some standard GNU console programs (diff, grep, head, tail, cat, echo, cp, mv...)
-* Scripted using Bash 4 and Python 2
+* Scripted using Python 2
 * That's it!